Nisha318/Splunk-Projects/Using Fields.md

 ### SecOps wants a list of authentication failure events associated with admin roles over the last 60 minutes

+Search for all failed logins containing username that begins with "admin"

 ```bash
 index=security sourcetype=linux_secure failed invalid user=admin*
 ```